-The Keys to the Kingdom
+The Keys to the KINGDOM

-IT was a warm, late summer afternoon when a long-time client called.
+A DELETED PRIVATE KEY, A LOOMING DEADLINE, and a last chance to patch a new static root of trust into the bootloader t was a warm, late summer afternoon when a longtime client called.
 They needed someone to help them out of a jam-and fast.
 This client builds embedded devices found in offices around the world.
 Their latest creation had all the right security features, the best possible given their hardware constraints.
 These devices are driven by firmware running on a microcontroller that delivers robust wireless communications; I knew this was my kind of job.